 HBHL is made possible through support from the Canada First Research Excellence Fund (CFREF), Quebec’s Ministère de l'Économie et de l'Innovation (MEI), and the Fonds de recherche du Québec (FRQS, FRQSC and FRQNT).

-The central vision of the HBHL initiative is to reduce the human and socio-economic burden of psychiatric and neurological illnesses and improve the mental health, quality of life, and productivity of Canadians and people around the world.
-This will be done by elucidating how the individual brain functions in health, in disease, and throughout our lives using world-leading neuroinformatics integrating genetic, epigenetic, neurophysiological, imaging, behavioural, clinical, social and environmental data.
+HBHL's central vision is to reduce the human and socio-economic burden of psychiatric and neurological illnesses and improve the mental health, quality of life and productivity of Canadians and people around the world for generations to come.

 - Develop Capacity: Invest in people and infrastructure with the aim of supporting existing strengths and fostering the advancement of the next generation of neuroscientists at McGill

 - Advance Discovery: Enable researchers to advance discovery across four themes, each featuring world-class leadership and expert interdisciplinary teams

 - Accelerate Innovation: Facilitate the pathway from research to the marketplace, individuals, health-care providers and society at large

 - Exchange Knowledge: Ensure research aims are informed by needs "on the ground" and translate discoveries into policies, educational strategies and improved work environments